 OVERVIEW: The Bay & Paul Foundations is committed to the environment, education, and arts and culture as a matter of “social compact” and as “agents of change.”

 IP TAKE: The environment is a primary focus of this foundation, a cause it describes as “ecosystem integrity.”
-Importantly, The Bay & Paul Foundations also frame its support of the environment as support of a social movement.
-It expects your proposal to demonstrate both program rigor and vision for making life better for future generations.
+Importantly, the Bay & Paul Foundations also frames its support of the environment as support of a social movement.
+It expects proposals to demonstrate both program rigor and a vision for making life better for future generations.

-The foundation funds its environmental giving nationally, and has an open, online LOI process.
+The foundation makes grants across the U.S., and has an open, online LOI process.
 Biannual deadlines vary; check the website for upcoming dates.